All resources

 First six tools and services are created by companies specializing in visualization.

 Numbers seven through ten are quite interesting tools, mostly free and online.
-They offer non-standard types of data visualization and may offer new ways of approaching your business information.
+They offer non-standard types of big data visualization tools and may offer new ways of approaching your business information.

 What to look for when choosing a reporting tool: